Last Updated February 8, 2021

-As part of the University Libraries’ Fall 2020 Plan, Wilson Library is closed to the public.
-Starting on July 31, we are expanding on the remote services we have provided since March with limited staff on-site to support remote reference and instruction services and to digitize materials for our users.
+As part of the University Libraries’ Spring 2021 Plan, Wilson Library is closed to the public.
+We have expanded on the remote services we have provided since March with limited staff on-site to support remote reference and instruction services and to digitize materials for our users.

 Access to Special Collections Materials